Chapter 1: Reunions

 Pauly shook his head at his friends' attitude towards her.
 "What's the matter, Hope?", he asked, resigned.

 Pauly bit his upper lip, thoughtfully.
 There were way too many children at the orphanage, but little help from the grown-ups.
 Apart from Razma, Semyl, Jojo and Gilbert, there were few people to take care of the kids.
 And Hope was one of the few administrative workers there, but she didn't want to mess around the kids, to get involved with them.
+It seemed as if the furthest she was from them, the better.

 "I can go", Semyl said, shrugging.